kronosapiens/foundations/basic_concepts.md

 ## A Kitchen Metaphor

-As a former student of the controversial linguist [George Lakoff](https://en.wikipedia.org/wiki/George_Lakoff), it would be bad form not to include at least one grand metaphor to attempt to place these ideas in comfortable order.
+Having studied with the linguist [George Lakoff](https://en.wikipedia.org/wiki/George_Lakoff), it would be bad form not to include at least one grand metaphor to attempt to put these ideas into some sort of order.

 Think of your computer as a professional kitchen.
 Imagine shelves of recipe books, each containing many instructions for how to make certain dishes.
 Imagine teams of chefs and sous-chefs, working away at various dishes.
 Raw ingredients are transformed into delicious meals.
 The resources consumed -- gas for the oven, water for the sink, are accessed via oven ranges and sink spouts.